Biennale Danza 2022: a festival with no physical or geographical borders

-This year the genre-bending artist Tobias Gremmler famed for his collaborations with pop sensation Björk, presents Collisions – A Scenographic Media Installation.
+This year the genre-bending artist Tobias Gremmler famed for his collaborations with pop sensation Björk, presents Fields – A Scenographic Media Installation.
 Gremmler’s work powered by kinetic forces disrupts our perceptual system and trains us anew in dance appreciation.
 Virtual bodies, untethered spaces, celestial mechanics and air turbulences collide and intersect to reform ‘physical presence’ and guide us to participate in fresh forms of beauty and dance poetry.

 Super star Virtual Reality (and real reality) choreographer Blanca Li will share her award-winning work Le Bal de Paris again at the Biennale after winning the Best VR Experience in 78th Venice International Film Festival last year.
 This was a must for me, for Biennale Danza 22 – an opportunity for our dance, art and family audiences to participate in this extraordinary, visionary multi form work of boundary breaking joy.
 Not only are you invited to the biggest ball in Paris, you get to dress up, dance yourself and give into a sensory and surreal adventure.
 This is an absolute must see.